-Privacy notice for staff
+Weald CPS Privacy notice for staff

 Under data protection law, individuals have a right to be informed about how the school uses any personal data that we hold about them.
 We comply with this right by providing ‘privacy notices’ (sometimes called ‘fair processing notices’) to individuals where we are processing their personal data.